quaternion/transfer/README.md

 ## Configure
-Set connection options of source database and global parameters.
+Set connection options of source database and global parameters:

 ```ruby
 Transfer.configure do |c|